RouleThomas/Akizu_Lab/009_MHC/004__mutationSimulation/labnote.md

 # Simulate mutation  - SBS, Exp, context
-## version3 .json corrected and apth. score corrected
+## version3 .json corrected and path. score corrected

 I noticed that CADD Phred score used the raw version; not the normalized one that goes from 0-99...
 The wrong column might be picked in the `scripts/annotate_damage3.py`.